j10ra/front-end-template/README.md

     </tr>
 </table>

-Note: Updated and or edit everything on the app folder - all action is in here while build folder contains all the compiled HTML and assets
+Note: Update and or edit everything on the app folder - all action is in here while build folder contains all the compiled HTML and assets